 Figuring out how to pay down debt can feel challenging just on its own.
-Add in a global recession like the one we’re currently in, and you may have a lot of questions about how to tackle loan balances, especially if your financial situation turned along with the economy.
+Add in a recession, and you may have a lot of questions about how to tackle loan balances, especially if your financial situation turns along with the economy.

 Should you continue to make payments on debts or save?
 Do certain loans take priority over others?
 Will lenders be flexible about changing their terms if you’ve lost a job?

 For most people, continuing to chip away at debt, even during an economic slump, can be a good idea.

 Here’s how you can tackle your debt, with five strategies for paying off outstanding balances while being mindful of how the recession may have impacted other areas of your financial plan.

 The first step to getting a handle on your outstanding balances is to revisit the types of debt you have, the amounts, and their interest rates.
 Doing so could help you see the full picture of what you owe on various accounts and if there’s been a change in your financial situation, prioritize which debts may be worth tackling first.

 Once you have a clear picture of your debt situation, you can decide how you’ll want to pay it off.